meg-bit/ML4Fun/README.md

 # ML4Fun
-Small files to play with
+Small files to play with.
+They are unrelated to each other.